Deniz Camp

-Deniz Camp is a Turkish-Filipino comics writer who has written for independent comics, Marvel Comics, and DC Comics.
-His most notable works are 20th Century Men, Children of the Vault, The Ultimates, and Absolute Martian Manhunter.
+Deniz Camp is a Filipino-American comics writer who has written for independent comics, Marvel Comics, and DC Comics.
+His most notable works are The Ultimates, Absolute Martian Manhunter and Assorted Crisis Events.

+Camp received five Eisner Award nominations in 2025, the most of any creator.
+This led to Popverse stating that "Camp has established himself as a vibrant new voice in American comics today thanks to his ability to merge high-concept genre storytelling with slippery, inventive prose."

+Early life

+Deniz Camp was born in the Philippines, and raised in the American Midwest.
+His father is Turkish and his mother is Filipina.
+He studied cell molecular biology and went to medical school.

 Career

 The first professionally published comics writing Camp did was for Millarworld Annual 2016.
-After that, he published his first long form comic book, Maxwell's Demons, through Vault Comics in 2018.
+His first long-form comic book, Maxwell's Demons, appeared from Vault Comics in 2018.
 It was about a child super genius, Maxwell Maas, and the alternate worlds he visited through his childhood bedroom door.

-In 2022, he published 20th Century Men with artist Stipan Morian and letterer Aditya Bidikar through Image Comics.
-It earned critical praise and went on to be on the on several lists of the best comics of 2023.
+In 2022, his 20th Century Men, with artist Stipan Morian and letterer Aditya Bidikar through Image Comics.
+It earned critical praise and went on to be on several lists of the best comics of 2023.
 It is "an alternate-history tale full of Avengers-style super-soldiers, genetic experiments, and patriotic figureheads in a battle for the soul of Afghanistan."
 In addition, in 2022, he published Agent of W.O.R.L.D.E., a four-part pulp science fiction book, through Scout Comics with artist Filya Bratukhin, colorist Jason Wordie, and letterer Hassan Otsmane-Elhaou, and then Bloodshot Unleashed through Valiant Comics with artist Jon Davis-Hunt.

-In 2023, he got his first job writing for Marvel Comics, the four-issue Fall of X mini-series Children of the Vault.
+He got his first job writing for Marvel Comics in 2023 on the four-issue "Fall of X" mini-series Children of the Vault.
 According to Camp, "Marvel operates on a much bigger scale.
-It’s a universe where cosmic gods and Lovecraftian monsters are commonplace, which means I get to exercise my imagination in a different way; inventing advanced cultures and super technology, resurrecting past continuity in new ways, and imagining big action scenes that put superpowers to new and interesting use."
+It's a universe where cosmic gods and Lovecraftian monsters are commonplace, which means I get to exercise my imagination in a different way; inventing advanced cultures and super technology, resurrecting past continuity in new ways, and imagining big action scenes that put superpowers to new and interesting use."